Nottoway Plantation – Why You Should NOT Tour This Plantation

 The Nottoway Mansion

 Some of the most notable rooms at Nottoway Mansion include the White Ballroom, the first room you see when you enter.
-The music room, which still has the original instruments from when the mansion was first made, the master bedroom with its secrets, and the several bedrooms throughout.
+The music room, which still features the original instruments from when the mansion was first built, the master bedroom with its secrets, and several bedrooms throughout.

 Ownership of Nottoway Today